-Start a Project Fi device protection claim
+Start a Google Fi device protection claim

 - Before you file a claim for a device that has stopped working, try rebooting it.
 You can also try some troubleshooting steps to fix common issues.

 - Start your claim as soon as possible (must be within 90 days of the damage occurring, and within 1 year if you enrolled your device when living in Wisconsin).

 - When your claim is approved, you will need to pay a deductible.
 The deductible will be added to your next monthly statement after your replacement device is shipped.

 - Replacement might be with a new, refurbished, or recertified device of similar kind and quality.
 Device color might vary, depending on availability.

 - You can claim up to 2 incidents of accidental damage in any rolling 12-month period.
 There is no limit on mechanical or electrical breakdown claims.